derivexyz/v2-core/docs/accounts.md

-# Account
+# SubAccounts

-The Account contract is a permissionless ERC721 contract that can be used by any protocol to (1) handle accounting of asset balances (2) access control (3) enforce proper `Asset` and `Manager` interactions whenever balance adjustments are made.
+The `SubAccounts` contract is a permissionless ERC721 contract that can be used by any protocol to (1) handle accounting of asset balances (2) access control (3) enforce proper `Asset` and `Manager` interactions whenever balance adjustments are made.

-There are two at least interfaces you need to implement to comply with `Accounts.sol`: `IAsset` and `IManager`.
+There are two at least interfaces you need to implement to comply with `SubAccounts.sol`: `IAsset` and `IManager`.

 ## Accounting

 Each account can hold a balance per `Assets` / `subId` pair, where `subId` is an identifier that is used to distinguish different asset sub-types that are codified by the same asset contract (e.g. $1500 Jan 1st ETH Call vs $1600 Jan 1st ETH Call).

 The base layer also tracks `{ asset, subId }`'s with non-zero balances in a `heldAssets` array per account.
 The actual balances are stored as `BalanceAndOrder` structs in a mapping, and we use the `.order` field to store the index of the `{ asset / subId }` in the `heldAssets` array to gas efficiently remove assets from the `heldAsset` array when the balance returns to 0.